uber/baseweb/rfcs/checkbox.md

   Initial state of an uncontrolled popover component.
   * `isChecked` - an initial isChecked state.
 Check or uncheck the control.
 Default is `false`.
 Value of `null` means non-determinated
   * `isFocused` - an initial isFocused state.
 Make the control focused (active).
 Default is `false`
+  * `isIndeterminate` - an initial isIndeterminate state.
+Indeterminate control value. isChecked is ignored.
+Default is `false`
 * `stateReducer: (type: text, nextState: {}, currentState: {}, e: any) => nextState`
   A state change handler.
   * `type` - state change type